Josh Newman (politician): 2018 recall

 In June 2018, Newman was recalled from office, ostensibly for his affirmative vote on Senate Bill 1, which increased gas and diesel taxes and raised DMV registration fees in California.
 The recall effort was heavily pushed by influential radio personalities John and Ken.
 He was replaced by Republican Ling Ling Chang, whom he had defeated in the 2016 election.

 2020 election

 On March 4, 2019, Newman announced that he would be a candidate to return to the California State Senate in the 2020 elections.

 He came in second in the primary election, defeating Democratic challenger Joseph Cho.
 In the general election, he won office with 51.3% of the vote to retake the seat from Chang.

+2024 election

+Following redistricting, Newman announced that he would run for the 37th Senate district, going up against fellow Democrat Dave Min.
+Later, Senator Min announced that he would not seek re-election to the State Senate and would instead run for California's 47th congressional district.
+In the general election, Min would win the congressional seat, but Newman would end up narrowly losing the Senate seat to Republican former Assemblyman Steven Choi.

+2026 election

+Newman announced in April 2025 his cadidacy for the California State Superintendent of Public Instruction.

-Personal
+Personal life

 Newman is Jewish.
 He is married and has one child.